 The Refuge is located on a hill overlooking Playa Guiones, Playa Pelada and Playa Ostional.
 We are closest to Playa Guiones where you will find everything you need including accommodation, transportation, restaurants, shops and nightlife.
 When you’re not volunteering enjoy time on the beach, surfing, practicing yoga, horseback riding, trekking or simply enjoying Costa Rica.

 To volunteer at the Refuge, is to work with these howlers.
-These are wild animals that have a very strong social network.
-It takes time to create a trust with them.
-We are not a zoo, we are a wildlife orphanage, hospital and a forever home for animals that cannot be released.
-Refuge for Wildlife is operated by a Costa Rican non-profit foundation; Fundación Albergue de Animales de Nosara, and is one of the only four certified wildlife cents in Costa Rica.
-Email firstname.lastname@example.org if you’re interested in volunteering with us.
+These are wild animals that have a very strong social network and it takes time to create trust with them.
+We are not a zoo – we are a wildlife orphanage, hospital and a forever home for animals that cannot be released.
+Refuge for Wildlife is operated by a Costa Rican non-profit foundation; Fundación Albergue de Animales de Nosara.

 The types of duties our volunteers in our Educational Volunteer Program perform at Refuge for Wildlife: